 Only about 10% of post-consumer plastic is recycled in the U.S., leading to waste of plastic and valuable materials embedded in plastic.
-NDSU researchers have developed a technology to make many plastics photodedgradable, enabling recovery of materials from plastics while broadly enhancing plastics recycling.
-With respect to recovery of embedded materials, electronic devices and carbon fiber composites being two examples.
+NDSU researchers have developed a technology to make many plastics photodegradable, enabling recovery of materials from plastics while broadly enhancing plastics recycling.
+With respect to recovery of embedded materials, electronic devices and carbon fiber composites were the two examples.
 More than 30% of carbon fiber ends up discarded.
-Electronics have an even worse recycling story.
-Almost 90% of electronic waste is disposed without recycling, even though it is a gold mine … one ton of circuit boards contains 40 – 800 times more gold than a ton of ore.
+Electronics have an even worse recycling story, almost 90% of electronic waste is disposed without recycling.
+Even though it is a gold mine, one ton of circuit boards contains 40 – 800 times more gold than a ton of ore.
 There is also a tremendous amount of copper, silver, and palladium that is discarded rather than recovered.
 The NDSU technology enables recovery of these valuable components, which is accomplished by including built-in photocleavable units into the plastic polymers.
 The resulting photodegradable polymers can be designed for degradation with specific wavelengths of UV and/or visible light by selecting the appropriate photocleavable unit(s).
 Use of these photodegradable polymers in electronic devices and carbon fiber composites would allow them to be recycled far easier than today.
 They could be collected and exposed to the specific wavelength needed to degrade the ‘plastic’ structural or connecting material(s), which releases the high value metals and carbon fiber for collection, recycling, and reuse.
 Additionally, the photodegraded remnants of the polymers can themselves be collected and used to produce a new plastic product.

 - Produce plastic backing / structural material that enables efficient and cost-effective recovery and recycling of high value metals and carbon fibers from e-waste and composites respectively